Sheik-Faridh/vscode_clone/README.md

 11. Added support for **Go to File** option
 12. Shows toolbar menu options
 13. Added support for breadcrumb path navigation
-14. Support for viewing the images
+14. Support for viewing the images and markdown files

 # Shortcuts